fourbarman/job4j_cinema/readme.md

 ## articles
 - registration and authentication.
 - main page with choosing cinema, row and seat (shows only free seat);
-- user can purchase ticket.
+- user can order ticket.
+- separate pages for users, tickets, sessions snd seats.

 ## build and start
 Steps to start a program from sources: